University Space Committee

 USC membership is appointed by the Provost and the committee serves as advisors to the Provost.
-USC will be co-chaired by the Provost and the Vice Chancellor for Planning and Budget.
-Administrative units under the Vice Chancellor for Planning and Budget will provide administrative support for USC.
+USC will be co-chaired by the Provost and the Vice Chancellor for Planning, Budget and Administration.
+Administrative units under the Vice Chancellor for Planning, Budget and Administration will provide administrative support for USC.

 USC advice and recommendations may include considerations such as: